 - Annabel Kanabus, Director AVERT International AIDS charity.

-- Gareth Malone, Choral Animateur, Author and Broadcaster with London Symphony Orchestra, Glyndebourne and the BBC TV series (The Choir).
+- Gareth Malone, Choral Animateur, Author and Broadcaster with London Symphony Orchestra, Glyndebourne and the BBC (The Choir).

 - Dr Iain Matthews, Senior Research Scientist at Disney Research Pittsburgh.